DavidYu75/DavidYu75/README.md

 You can find me coding, building cool stuff, eating lots of good food, and exploring new things.

 ## 🚀 About Me
-🍀 &nbsp; Incoming Automation Software Developer at Citizens
+🍀 &nbsp; Incoming Automation Software Developer at Citizens Financial Group

 ☕️ &nbsp; Previous Software Engineer Intern at Amazon